infiniteflight/infiniteflight-docs/atc-guide/tower/pattern-work.md

 :::

 ::: scenario
-*YU-UMMY* is number 1 for runway 10R, *G-ZZJB* is sequenced number 2 for runway 10R, *G-RIZZ* is number 1 for 10L and *N623KB* is sequenced number 2 for 10L. *YU-UMMY* then asks for a RWY change to 10L.
+*YU-MMY* is number 1 for runway 10R, *G-ZZJB* is sequenced number 2 for runway 10R, *G-RIZZ* is number 1 for 10L and *N623KB* is sequenced number 2 for 10L. *YU-MMY* then asks for a RWY change to 10L.
 :::

 [Insert requested by Regan]